elenekat/Installing_FLASH/README.md

 ```
 (you can change name of directory)

-download the tar file and untar it in that new direcotry (change name for different versions of code):
+download the tar file and untar it in this new direcotry (change name for different versions of code):

 ```bash
 tar zvf FLASH4.8.tar